shtnsl/math-sdk/docs/fe_docs/flowchart.md

 ## bookEvent

 - `book`: A book is a json data that is returned from the RGS (Remote Game Server) for each game requested.
-It is randomly picked from over a million of books, which is [math](https://twist-gaming.github.io/carrot-math-engine).
 It is mainly composed by bookEvents.

 ```
 // base_books.ts - Example of a base game book